microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 that only apply to the contents of the terminal itself, and not necessarily the entire application.
 Individual terminal control instances can have different color schemes.
 Furthermore, these schemes are largely in-line with schemes available on other platform's terminals.
-These schemes were hevily inspired by the great work done at [iTerm2-Color-Schemes].
+These schemes were heavily inspired by the great work done at [iTerm2-Color-Schemes].

 Alternatively, **Themes** are sets of properties that apply primarily to the